 - Development speed: Some argue that flat-file is easier to develop, but I think it's safer to say that this mostly depends on what you're trying to develop, and how complex the end result is meant to be.
 There's no clear winner here except whatever solution gets the job done.

 - Flexibility: Again, chalk this one up to developer skill and ambition.
 Flat-file CMSs are likely to be less complex than Wordpress' internals, but that could be both good and bad, depending on your needs.

 Flat-file CMS vs. static site generator

-You might have heard another term thrown around when it comes to WordPress alternatives: the static site generator.
-While both flat-file and static blogs ditch a database in favor of plain text or Markdown files to store content, they do have their differences.
+You might have heard another term thrown around when it comes to Wordpress alternatives: the static site generator.
+While both flat-file and static blogs ditch a database in favor of plain text or Markdown files to store....
+Read More

 June 4, 2019: Removed Monstra due to it being not actively developed any more.
 Added Flextype and Typesetter.
 Added a short conclusion.